PhuLai/eua-dataset/README.md

 All the data is in Australia region.

-- edge-servers folder: contains datasets of edge servers.
+- _edge-servers_ folder: contains datasets of edge server locations.
-- users: contains datasets of users.
+- _users_ folder: contains datasets of user location.

 ### Acknowledgements